Our Perimeter Report

 We strongly encouraged unauthorised firms to take positive action now and set out in our Dear CEO Letter to regulated lenders how we expect them to treat borrowers in financial difficulty.
 We reinforced our messages at a roundtable with unauthorised firms offering exempt DPC products in July 2022.

 Some firms offering DPC products are regulated by us for other activities, and this enables us to intervene if we see poor conduct.
-We have already acted on concerns over financial promotions which resulted in the withdrawal of certain marketing material.
+We have already acted on concerns over financial promotions which resulted in the firms withdrawing certain marketing material.
 We discussed our concerns with the sector at a roundtable held in July 2022.
 In August 2022, we published a Dear CEO letter setting out concerns identified with DPC financial promotions.

 Employer Salary Advance Schemes